Most of us would like to build muscle and lose fat simultaneously, but is it possible? Should you focus on one thing at a time?

 The best way to train to build muscle and lose fat simultaneously is the same way you’d train for muscle building at any other time.
 However, an important thing to consider is your decreased ability to recover during a calorie deficit.
 There is no standard protocol for body recomposition training, but the following guidelines make for an approach that fits most lifters:

 - Perform 10–20 total sets per muscle group per week.
-That’s the optimal training volume to maximize muscle hypertrophy according to up-to-date research.13 14 The greater your training experience, the more training volume you need, while beginners and intermediates will likely thrive on the lower end of that rep range.
+That’s the optimal training volume to maximize muscle hypertrophy according to up-to-date research.

 You can, of course, follow any training program you like.
 But if you prefer a pre-programmed and highly effective workout split for building muscle, we offer an expensive selection for different experience levels in our StrengthLog workout tracker: